rapidfort/community-images/TROUBLE_SHOOTING.md

     > Remediation: Please file a report on the source project.
 For eg: Bitnami Postgres image.

 1. ### RapidFort hardened image is introducing a defect (RF error).
-    > Remediation: Please report an issue and we would work with our core engineering team to investigate and fix this issue.
+    > Remediation: Please report an issue, and we will work with our core engineering team to investigate and fix this issue.